eclipse-tractusx/sig-release/.github/ISSUE_TEMPLATE/feature_template.md

 ## Additional information

-- [ ] I'm willing to contribute to this feature to the community
+- [ ] I'm willing to contribute to this feature